MPhil: minimum 12 months full time; minimum 24 months part time

 There is a Politics Postgraduate Society, which organises the ‘New Voices’ seminar series, with both internal and external presenters, ‘Roundtable’ discussions on topical issues, and professional development workshops led by Politics staff.
 All full-time students are allocated their own desk and receive a laptop computer for their own use throughout their studies.
 Part-time students share ‘hot desk’ space and also receive a laptop computer.
 Students are encouraged to attend conferences to present papers, for which a small financial contribution can be drawn from the School.

-An upper-second-class Honours degree and Masters, or international equivalent, in politics or a related subject.
-Please contact us with details of your degree and proposed subject of research if you are in any doubt.
+An upper-second-class Honours degree and a master’s degree, or international equivalent, in a politics or related subject.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.